-OverviewLocated on the private 50,000-acre Naboisho Conservancy on the cusp of Kenya's vast Maasai Mara, Mara Nyika is the newest Great Plains Conservation camp.
-In Swahili, Nyika means "Large or Great Plains."
+OverviewLocated on the private 50,000-acre Naboisho Conservancy on the cusp of Kenya's vast Maasai Mara, Mara Nyika means "Large or Great Plains" in Swahili.
 Ringing in the romance and nostalgia of East Africa.
 Perched under the indigenous flat-topped Acacia kirkii tree's canopy, the five tents offer shade and privacy with unparalleled views overlooking the bush while elevated walkways connect the tents to the camp's main common spaces.
 Before the sun rises, guests can venture out in the bush on guided 4x4 game drives and enjoy a picnic breakfast afterwards.
 Later head back out at dusk to see nocturnal animals and feedings.
 A Canon EOS 5D camera and high-quality binoculars are provided for guests to capture the special moments out in the wild.
 Children can partake a wide range of experiences from birding to the art of tracking wildlife.
 In the spirit of Great Plains Conservation, the camp is run on a solar farm and each guest stay plays a major impact on local Maasai communities by supporting over 500 Maasai families with a sustainable livelihood through conservation fees which also protects the wildlife in the Maasai Mara's interconnected eco-system.
-While wildlife densities are excellent year round, January, February and March in particular lend themselves itself to excellent wildlife viewing.
+While wildlife densities are excellent year-round, January, February and March in particular lend themselves itself to excellent wildlife viewing.
 Here you take only memories and leave only footprints.